Objective 2. Steps in a MeSH: Adding Filters

 -

-- Paste the copied strategy under the “1.
-MeSH” subheading in the template for the required search strategy figure (see template below with tutorial mesh search inserted in the appropriate spot).
-You may want to note the number of search results.
+- When you’re working on your group project, you will paste your copied strategy under the “1.
+MeSH…” heading in the required search strategy figure template (see template below with tutorial mesh search inserted in the appropriate spot).
+You may want to note the number of search results under the search strategy, but this isn’t required.

 Search Strategies:

-1. MeSH search for indexed PubMed (MEDLINE) records for clinical trials.
+1. MeSH search for indexed PubMed (MEDLINE) records for Phase II-IV and randomized controlled trials

 3 results